S.Korea to secure more mRNA vaccines for COVID-19 booster shot

-South Korea has already agreed to buy 106 million doses of mRNA vaccines from Pfizer (PFE.N) and Moderna (MRNA.O) to cover full vaccination of its population of 52 million this year.
+South Korea has already agreed to buy 106 million doses of mRNA vaccines from Pfizer and Moderna to cover full vaccination of its population of 52 million this year.

 The government is also hoping to achieve herd immunity earlier than its November target by inoculating at least 70% of its population with a minimum of one vaccine dose.